supriya-gdptl/supriya-gdptl.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD student at Simon Fraser University advised by [Prof. Manolis Savva](https://msavva.github.io/).
+Currently, doing research internship at Huawei Research Center, Vancouver.

 I work in the area of 3D indoor scene understanding and my current project focuses on evaluating different deep learning methods for detecting rotated instances of 3D objects in a given scene mesh.
 <!-- My current work focuses on 3D indoor scene understanding, which includes learning object arrangement in a scene to reconstruct a given scene or generate a new one.  -->